Seoul Biennale of Architecture & Urbanism | 2017

 THEMATIC Exhibition “NINE COMMONS” | Donuimun Museum Village

-The Thematic Exhibition is housed within the Donuimun Museum Village, a newly-renovated village rich in history and culture that was achieved through Seoul's urban restoration efforts.
+The Thematic Exhibition was housed within the Donuimun Museum Village, a newly-renovated village rich in history and culture that was achieved through Seoul’s urban restoration efforts.
 It is home to remodeled traditional Korean ‘hanok’ timber houses, and about 30 buildings dating from the Japanese colonial era to the 1980s.
-The Museum Village has a central square, restaurant, café, library, shops, the Seoul History Museum next door with a movie theater, and the parks of Gyeonghuigung Palace.
+The Museum Village had a central square, restaurant, café, library, shops, the Seoul History Museum next door with a movie theater, and the parks of Gyeonghuigung Palace.

 This venue showcased 40 projects that addressed urban issues, and which presented solutions for urban problems through technology, policy, lifestyle, and design methods.
 Within this venue was the Live Project 'Urban Foodshed' that seeked to provide a vision for alternative urban food systems based on the sustainable use of land, water, and energy.
-It also houses the Biennale's Restaurant and Water Café, where lectures and talks are organized through the duration of the event.
+It also housed the Biennale's Restaurant and Water Café, where lectures and talks are organized through the duration of the event.

 The EM/MENA Project at the Urban Foodshed |